 Here are some ways to get the most out of your extensions to extend their lifespan and stretch your investment as far as possible.

 Use a loop brush when brushing the extensions in order to keep shedding to a minimum.
 As its name suggests, the bristles of this brush are looped, making it easier for the strands to glide through.
 If a loop brush is not available, a soft-bristle brush or a wide-tooth comb will get the job done.
+But before this task you should choose the best clip in extensions for African American hair because the best clip always needs for better service.

 Don’t brush your extensions when wet, since this is when they’re at their weakest state.
 Instead, wait for them to completely dry before brushing.
 If you’re in a rush, use the lowest setting of your blow dryer to dry your hair, then brush it through gently.